Unavoidable substructures in large and infinite $2$-edge-connected graphs: Introduction

 Besides the subgraph and induced subgraph orderings, there are results involving unavoidable substructures for the topological minor and minor orderings of graphs, based on various connectivity conditions.
 The four orderings can be ranked from strongest to weakest as induced subgraph, subgraph, topological minor, and minor.
 A result on unavoidable substructures in a class of graphs for a given ordering generally also yields results for all weaker orderings.
 Results for weaker orderings are usually easier to state because the complicated unavoidable structures for a stronger ordering have simpler unavoidable substructures under a weaker ordering.
 Oporowski, Oxley, and Thomas \cite{Unavoidabletopminor3conngraphs} found unavoidable topological minors for $2$-connected, $3$-connected, and internally $4$-connected graphs, which imply results on minors.

-The induced subgraph ordering is the strongest of the four related orderings (induced subgraph, subgraph, topological minor, minor).
 Induced subgraphs occur in characterizations of a number of graph classes.
-For example, the class of line graphs, and its superclass claw-free graphs are both characterized by finitely many unavoidable induced subgraphs, and chordal graphs and perfect graphs are characterized by simple infinite sets of unavoidable induced subgraphs.
-Since the induced subgraph ordering is the strongest of the four, it is the most difficult to obtain unavoidable substructure results for.
+For example, the class of line graphs is characterized by finitely many forbidden induced subgraphs, and chordal graphs and perfect graphs are characterized by simple infinite sets of forbidden induced subgraphs.
+Several important problems in graph theory involve forbidden induced subgraphs.
+For example, the Matthews-Sumner Conjecture proposes that $4$-connected claw-free graphs are hamiltonian; this is true for $6$-connected graphs \cite{KV12}.
+The Gy\'arf\'as-Sumner Conjecture states that graphs that do not have a particular tree $T$ as an induced subgraph are $\chi$-bounded, i.e., $\chi(G) \le f_T(\omega(G))$ for some function $f_T$; recent results on this appear in \cite{CSSS23-polybd6,LSWY23}.

 The only known connectivity-based results for unavoidable induced subgraphs are for connected and $2$-connected graphs.
 For connected graphs we have the following.

 \begin{theorem} Every infinite connected graph contains $K_\infty$, $K_{1,\infty}$, or $P_\infty$ as an induced subgraph. \end{theorem}

 \begin{theorem}[{\cite[(5.3)]{Unavoidableminors3connbinmatroids} or \cite[Proposition 9.4.1]{diestel}}] For every positive integer $r$, there is an integer $\fref{thm:indconnfin}(r)$ such that every connected graph on at least $\fref{thm:indconnfin}(r)$ vertices contains $K_r$, $K_{1,r}$, or $P_r$ as an induced subgraph. \end{theorem}